 So you’re working on that video for your Kickstarter campaign.
-But you’re struggling to get through it.
-No doubt you’re unsure of something.

 Where should I put this piece of information?
 Or that piece?
 Or all those pieces?

 How should the video begin?
 End?
 What should be in the middle?

 We could go on and on with questions you might be asking yourself.
 Instead, we’ll help you answer them yourself by proving key tips for crowdfunding video success.